 We incur expenses, including for CROs and clinical trial sites, outside the United States based on contractual obligations denominated in currencies other than the U.S. dollar, including Pounds Sterling.
 At the end of each reporting period, these liabilities are converted to U.S. dollars at the then-applicable foreign exchange rate.
 As a result, our business is affected by fluctuations in exchange rates between the U.S. dollar and foreign currencies.
 We do not enter into foreign currency hedging transactions to mitigate our exposure to foreign currency exchange risks.
 Exchange rate fluctuations may adversely affect our expenses, results of operations, financial position and cash flows.
-However, to date, these fluctuations have not been significant and a movement of 10% in the U.S. dollar to Pounds Sterling exchange rate would not have a material effect on our results of operations or financial condition.
+However, to date, these fluctuations have not been significant and a movement of 10% in the U.S. dollar to Pounds Sterling or U.S. dollar to Euro exchange rates would not have a material effect on our results of operations or financial condition.